Lizbell420/Heeyyy/TO-DO.md

 FB WATCH
 ==========
  - [ ] Add more logging/debugging info
- - [x] Add a login button if the popup doesn't get triggered automatically
  - [ ] Redirect to a "clean" url after adding an item
  - [ ] Change the interval automatically - If new activity is found, check back more frequently
  - [ ] Update the Graph API version being used